contao/docs/docs/manual/system/settings.en.md

 {{< version "4.10" >}}

-The Swiftmaielr Bundle is not available anymore by default since Contao **4.10**.
+The Swiftmailer Bundle is not available anymore by default since Contao **4.10**.
 Instead the [Symfony Mailer][SymfonyMailer] component is used.
 In order to send emails asynchronously in this case we can make use of the [Symfony Messenger][SymfonyMessenger] component, which must be installed first via Composer: